They’re both a home cook’s biggest helper. Sweeten reviews the benefits, costs, and space requirements for kitchen peninsulas and islands

 (Above) A black walnut-topped island seats three

-One can never have too much work room or storage space in the kitchen.
-Yet both always seem to be in short supply.
+You can never have too much working room or storage space in the kitchen…yet both always seem to be in short supply!
 Kitchen countertops, already forced to share space with the sink, refrigerator, and cooktop or stove, further become cluttered with small appliances and the detritus of everyday life.
 Cabinet space brims with regular-use dishes and cookware, as well as with additional small appliances and storage containers.

 Sweeten, a free renovation platform connecting homeowners with vetted general contractors, offers a breakdown of what these two types of furniture can bring to the activities of daily life.

 On top of that, islands and peninsulas provide extra storage room, plus the chance to add optional amenities such as second sinks, cooktops, dishwashers, or wine coolers.

 (Above) Nydia’s peninsula in her 250-square-foot renovated Sweeten kitchen